MC1311977 - Security Detection Report in Teams Admin Center

 Summary

-A new Security Detection Report in the Teams admin center offers centralized visibility into messaging threats like impersonation, malicious URLs, and unsafe files.
-Available from late June 2026, it helps admins investigate, export data, and block malicious users, enhancing security operations and response workflows.
+A new Security Detection Report in the Teams admin center, launching mid-July 2026, offers centralized visibility into messaging threats like impersonation, malicious links, and unsafe files.
+Admins can review, export, and act on detections to improve security investigations and responses.

 Service